High Stakes Accountability

 Implications for Resources and Capacity

 A volume in the series: Research in Education Fiscal Policy and Practice.
-Editor(s): Jennifer King Rice, University of Maryland.
-Christopher Roellke, Vassar College.
+Editor(s): Kieran M. Killeen, University of Vermont.
+Thomas Downes, Tufts University.

 In this third volume of Research in Education Fiscal Policy and Practice, editors Jennifer King Rice and Christopher Roellke have assembled a diversity of research studies focused on the current policy environment of high stakes accountability and how this context has impacted educators and students at multiple levels of the system.
 This effort to leverage student performance through high stakes reform has accelerated and intensified considerably since the 2002 reauthorization of the federal Elementary and Secondary Education Act, commonly referred to as No Child Left Behind (NCLB).In order for high stakes accountability reforms to realize their stated aims, targeted schools must have or acquire the resources and capacity to meet prescribed performance standards (Hess, 1999; Malen & Rice, 2005; Mintrop, 2003, 2004; Wong, et al., 1999), yet little systematic research has been assembled to document the implications of high stakes accountability systems on the resources and capacity of schools and school systems.
 This book aims to fill that gap.